Nibor808/go-starter/README.md

 Session ttl is refreshed by hitting an endpoint.

+Websocket is refreshed from the server every 45 seconds.

 ### Add .env in api/ with the following keys and add your values

 ```